OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 ![Texture Cache Size Performance Difference]({{ "/assets/images/user-reference/alab/texCacheSize.png" | absolute_url }})

 All tests are using vanilla ALab 2.0.1 scene (i.e. no optimization of the scene itself) with 4K high reso texture and baked geometry.
-Basically all sceneVariable settings are default except image size and uniform sampling related parameters.
+Basically, all sceneVariable settings are default except image size and uniform sampling related parameters.
 ```
 SceneVariables {
     ["image_width"] = 1920,